FelixLusseau/docker-dev-env/README.md

 # docker-dev-env

-Development environment to run tests for C and compilation projects.
+Development environment to run tests for C, C++, Java and compilation projects.